 Episode 12: Disclosure to Non-HIV Providers – November 3, 2021

-There is no one best way to tell others (disclose) that you are living with HIV.
+There is no one "best" way to tell others (disclose) that you are living with HIV.
 It may be important to share that information with health providers other than your HIV care provider so that you can get the best possible care.
 But who do you tell; how do you start that conversation; and what is helpful to be prepared for?
-On the 12th episode of A Girl Like Me LIVE, our host Ciarra "Ci Ci" Covin will explore these questions and more along with CAB member Bridgette Picou, a licensed vocational nurse and a woman living with HIV.
-Bridgette will share her expertise on both sides of the client-provider relationship.
+On the 12th episode of A Girl Like Me LIVE, our host Ciarra "Ci Ci" Covin explores these questions and more along with CAB member Bridgette Picou, a licensed vocational nurse and a woman living with HIV.
+Bridgette shares her expertise on both sides of the client-provider relationship.